arc64/www.tecks.co.nz/books/important-learning-and-teaching-events/the-learning-outcomes-hidden-inside-curriculum-goals/types-of-mathematical-skills/the-development-of-fluency-in-mathematical-operations.md

 ---
+has_children: false
 layout: default
+nav_order: 5
-title: "The development of fluency in mathematical operations "
+title: 'The development of fluency in mathematical operations '
-nav_order: Thedevelopmentoffluencyinmathematicaloperations
-has_children: false
 ---
 # The development of fluency in mathematical operations